ruddski/Digital-Skills-Gitbook/information-literacy-media-literacy-and-data-literacy/README.md

 **Information literacy skills and knowledge:** How to find, evaluate, manage and disseminate information.

 **Media literacy skills and knowledge:** How to develop skills for the creation and consumption of, and participation in, digital media.
+How to spot misinformation and disinformation.

 **Data literacy skills and knowledge:** will support efficient, effective and ethical creation, maintenance, interpretation, dissemination and preservation of data in both personal and professional capacities.